NSLS-II-BMM/BeamlineManual/docs/data.rst

   ``2024-2`` with the cycle of your visit and ``123456`` with your proposal number.

-Athena can be launched from the command line.
-The best way to do this is to type
+|athena| can be launched from the command line.
+The best way to do this
+is to type

 .. code-block:: bash